My 2022 visit and interview with owner Paul.

 I asked Paul if there were any other pressures on firework prices.
 The look on his face was “How long have you got?”
 It’s not just raw materials and labour costs going up, he explained, but a whole host of things including a worse exchange rate than a few years ago (payment is made in US dollars, so a conversion from sterling is needed) and lack of credit from factories who now want money up-front.

-There are significantly fewer factories now too, he explained, referencing a fascinating video which was posted in my Forum from Brothers Pyrotechnics in China, talking about the Chinese intention to reduce factory numbers from thousands to just hundreds.
-If you have not already seen it, the post is here and well worth a watch while the video is still up.
+There are significantly fewer factories now too, he explained, referencing a fascinating video which was posted on YouTube from Brothers Pyrotechnics in China, talking about the Chinese intention to reduce factory numbers from thousands to just hundreds.
+If you have not already seen it, the video is here and well worth a watch.
 It’s one of the most interesting insights into the Chinese firework manufacturing industry with lots of lines to read between.

 The reduction in factory numbers adds extra pressure because the US market for pyro is so large and given priority, Paul explained.
 In fact he said the whole trading climate had changed with factories now calling the shots.